LdDl/odam/README.md

 # v0.9.0
 ODaM is project aimed to do monitoring such as: pedestrian detection and counting, vehicle detection and counting, speed estimation of objects, sending detected objects to gRPC server for detailed analysis.

-It's written on Go with a lot of [CGO](https://golang.org/cmd/cgo/).

 YOLOv4 + Kalman filter for tracking             |  YOLOv4 + simple centroid tracking
 :-------------------------:|:-------------------------: